 Implementing productivity tools and task management apps is one of the best ways to increase productivity.

 It is especially problematic if the job requires excessive “background duties” that are not accessible through the system.

 It can take a lot of time to make frequent catchup calls to resolve the issue and reduce productivity.

-Lack of Teamwork and Community
+6. Lack of teamwork and community

 The idea of working alone away from workplace distractions may be quite appealing to some employees, while others may find it challenging.

 Working from home requires dedication, self-discipline, and self-control.
 Focus on your goals and keep yourself motivated to work at home alone without getting distracted and losing drive.

 Do you think working from home is more advantageous for you?
 Please share your experience in the comment section!